Skip to main content

 #

-• Batch Rebalancing: Combine rebalancing trades to minimize per-trade costs.
+• Batch Rebalancing: Combine trades to minimize per-trade costs

-• Use Low-Cost Vehicles: Use index funds or ETFs (typically lower fees and bid-ask spreads) for rebalancing trades.
+• Use Low-Cost Vehicles: Index funds or ETFs have lower fees and spreads

-• Avoid Overtrading: Don’t rebalance for small drifts (<2%) if transaction costs exceed the benefit.
+• Avoid Overtrading: Don’t rebalance for small drifts (<2%) if costs exceed benefit

 Step 5: Document and Monitor